National Check the Chip Day, pros to microchipping your pet

 GREENVILLE, N.C.
-(WNCT) — National Check the Chip Day is celebrated annually on August 15th, helping to raise awareness about the benefits of microchipping your pets and reuniting lost pets with their owners.
+(WNCT) — National Check the Chip Day is recognized annually on August 15, helping to raise awareness about the benefits of microchipping your pets and reuniting lost pets with their owners.

-According to the American Humane Society, approximately 10 million pets are lost in the U.S. each year and sadly only about 15 percent of dogs and 2 percent of cats in shelters found without I.D. tags or microchips reunite with their owners.
+According to the American Humane Society, approximately 10 million pets are lost in the U.S. each year and sadly only about 15% of dogs and 2% of cats in shelters found without I.D. tags or microchips reunite with their owners.
 That’s why microchipping your pet can be a safe option.

-Microchipping pets was first introduced by a California-based company in the mid 1980’s, and were first planted in our furry friends in 1989.
-Now, microchips are connected to a database that stores basic information like I.D. number, medical information, and the owner’s contact details.
+Microchipping pets were first introduced by a California-based company in the mid-1980s and were first planted in our furry friends in 1989.
+Now, microchips are connected to a database that stores basic information like I.D. number, medical information and the owner’s contact details.

 5 Facts about microchipping: